Many are unaware of the benefits of cash flow planning and how it can help them to outline their finances into the future.

 The formulation of a suitable financial plan can help you to achieve both your financial objectives and lifetime ambitions.
 Research from Royal London found that over a 10-year period, those who sought financial advice were more than £47,000 better off.

-We will discuss this further in this article but regardless of the type of advice offered, each financial adviser has to obtain the same minimum level of qualifications and be approved to provide advice.
+We will discuss this further in this article but regardless of the type of advice offered, each financial planner has to obtain the same minimum level of qualifications and be approved to provide advice.

 Independent financial advice